 DO YOU SELL GLUTEN-FREE BREAD?

 We are sorry, we don't handcraft any gluten-free bread.

 We have ambient flour in our bakery and conventional baking would cross-contaminate any potential gluten-free loaves.

 DO YOU SELL YOUR STARTER OR YOUR SOURDOUGH CULTURE?

-Our starter is part of our family, and I am sorry Lupita is not for sale.
-Click on the link to build your own starter.
+Sorry.
+Our starter is part of our family, and "Lupita" is not for sale.

-CAN YOU BAKE BREAD FOR MY WEDDING/PARTY/BUSINESS MEETING?
+CAN YOU BAKE SOURDOUGH FOR MY WEDDING/PARTY/BUSINESS MEETING?

 Yes!
 We can work with you.

 CAN YOU TELL ME WHEN MY ORDER IS GOING TO ARRIVE?